Frequently Asked Questions About Black Bears

 Female Black Bear with Cubs

-A common misconception is that a tagged bear in Connecticut is a problem bear, and a bear with two ear tags was caught on two different occasions because it was causing problems.
+A common misconception is that a tagged bear in Connecticut has been involved in a human-bear conflict, and a bear with two ear tags was caught on two different occasions because of conflicts.
 Actually, every bear receives two ear tags (one in each ear) the first time it is handled by DEEP, regardless of why it was tagged.
-Most tagged bears have not been caught as problem bears, but rather as part of a project to research the state’s bear population.
+Most tagged bears have been caught as part of a project to research the state’s bear population.

 Ear tag color indicates the year the bear was tagged.
 For example, a bear with green tags was handled in 2019, and one with orange tags was handled in 2018, regardless of age, gender, or reason for tagging.